| Home | Ask Dr Matt | Call Dr Matt | Meet Dr Matt | Quotes | Book | Answer Archive |

 (John 15:1-5)

 Thus, it is through Christ's Favor and Loving Kindness that we are fruitful, for without His generous and gracious gift, we "can do nothing."
-Still, to gain "access" to God's Favor and Loving Kindness, we must abide in the True Vine.
+Still, to gain "access" to the fullness of God's Favor and Loving Kindness, we must abide in the True Vine.

 In harmony with the teachings of Christ. the Apostle Paul endeavored to be a second witness to the following truths: